 AtomLens

-AtomLens helps you read and understand molecule and reaction files on macOS.
-Open common chemistry formats, inspect clean 2D structures and reaction schemes, compute identifiers and key properties, split multi-entry files when needed, and find results quickly with Spotlight and Quick Look.
+AtomLens helps you open, browse, and understand molecule and reaction files on Mac and iPad.
+Review clean 2D structures and reaction schemes, inspect identifiers and key properties, save important files into a shared Managed Repository, and keep that repository in iCloud when sync is enabled.

 What it does

-• Open chemistry formats such as MOL, SDF, SMILES, Reaction SMILES, InChI, MOL2, PDB, XYZ, CML, RXN, and RDF.
+- Open chemistry formats such as MOL, SDF, SMILES, CXSMILES, Reaction SMILES, InChI, MOL2, PDB, XYZ, CML, RXN, and RDF.

-• Render clean 2D molecule views and dedicated reaction views in a native macOS interface.
+- Render clean 2D molecule views and dedicated reaction views in native Mac and iPad interfaces.

-• Search molecule and reaction files locally through Spotlight metadata and preview them with Quick Look.
+- Search molecule and reaction files locally through Spotlight metadata on Mac and repository-backed search on iPad.

 Tip: The Help page includes practical search queries and full format tables.